Date

 Focus on possibilities

-Shift the question away from the problem or fix-it focus to a possibility focus.
+Shift the question away from a problem or fix-it focus to a possibility focus.

 There’s always a subtle feeling of disempowerment in a problem, a feeling that all doors are shut … there’s a weariness and stuckness to it.